Are Mortgage Points Worth It?

 - Mortgage Option 1: 4% interest rate with no mortgage points

 - Mortgage Option 2: 3.875% interest rate with 1 point

-If you pay 1 point, or $1,000, to get the 3.875% rate, you lower your monthly payments by about $10 a month.
-(Our mortgage calculator will determine the monthly payment for any amount or interest rate.)
-That means it would take 100 monthly payments, or more than eight years, to recoup the up-front cost of that point.
+If you pay 1 point, which will cost you $1,000 on a $100,000 mortgage (remember, each point costs 1% of your home loan amount) to get the 3.875% rate, you lower your monthly payments by about $10.
+That means it would take 100 monthly payments, or more than eight years, to recoup the upfront cost of that point.
 You won’t really start saving any money until then, and therein lies the problem.